Suitable for absolute beginners. Enjoyable for everyone.

 Unleash the artisan within with our one-day workshop.

 A decorator in the nineteenth century was the highest paid of all the trades people.
 More than the cabinet maker.
-He knew the recipes and techniques to produce marbling, wood graining and combing and his artistry was in high demand.
+He knew the recipes and techniques to produce classic paint effects including wood graining, combing and his artistry was in high demand.
 If you visit Brighton pavilion you may marvel at the plumbing pipes – impressively painted to imitate bamboo to great effect.

 During the workshop, you will practice how to prepare various surfaces – even shiny melamine – so that all your hard work in decorating your project won’t peel or flake off.
 Learn the basics of sandpaper, primers and undercoats.
 Practice getting the correct surface before painting.